List of Watchmen characters: Doug Roth

 Doug Roth is a reporter for Nova Express.
 He is present at Dr. Manhattan's interview with Ted Koppel and reveals that several of his coworkers died of cancer, presumably from Manhattan.
 This leads to Manhattan's self-imposed exile on Mars.

 Roth is portrayed by John Shaw in the film.

+In the animated movie Watchmen Chapter I, Roth is voiced by Jason Spisak.

 Gloria Long

 The wife of Malcolm Long and mother of Reggie, the second Rorschach.
 She dies in the New York massacre caused by Ozymandias' alien monster.

+Wally Weaver

+Wallace "Wally" Weaver is a scientist and Dr. Jon Osterman's best friend.
+Veidt gives Wally cancer as part of his scheme to exile Doctor Manhattan.

+In the film, Wally is voiced by Rob LaBelle.

+In the animated film Watchmen Chapter I, Wally is voiced by Yuri Lowenthal.

 Janey Slater

 Janey Slater is the first girlfriend of Dr. Jon Osterman.
 She leaves him in 1966 after she perceives a relationship building between Osterman and Laurie.
-Veidt gives Janey cancer as part of his scheme to exile Dr. Manhattan.
+Veidt gives Janey cancer as part of his scheme to exile Doctor Manhattan.
 Janey erroneously believes that Jon Osterman gave it to her.

-In the film, she is portrayed by Laura Mennell.
+In the live action film, Janey is portrayed by Laura Mennell.

+In the animated film Watchmen Chapter I, Janet is voice by Kari Wahlgren.

 Detective Joe Bourquin

 Detective Joe Bourquin is the partner to Detective Steven Fine.
 Bourquin dies when Veidt's monster appears in New York.

 In the film, he is renamed Detective Gallagher and is portrayed by Don Thompson.

+In the animated film Watchmen Chapter I, Bourquin is voiced by Max Koch.